VictorTeixeiraS/projects/README.md

   <img src="assets/logo.png">
 </p>

-# Qvault's Take Home Computer Science Projects
+# Boot.dev's Take Home Computer Science Projects

-This repo contains the complete source code and instructions for all the take-home projects on [Qvault's free-to-audit computer science program](https://qvault.io).
+This repo contains the complete source code and instructions for all the take-home projects on [Boot.dev's free-to-audit computer science program](https://boot.dev).

 * Hit the project with a star if you find it useful ⭐
 * Please leave feedback in the form of issues here on Github
-* All projects are free to audit, meaning you can read all the material here or on Qvault for free
+* All projects are free to audit, meaning you can read all the material here or on Boot.dev for free

 Inside the [projects](projects) folder you'll find the code for each step.
-However, if you're interested in completing the projects rather than contributing, I recommend using the interface at [Qvault](https://boot.dev) rather than sifting through this repo.
+However, if you're interested in completing the projects rather than contributing, I recommend using the interface at [Boot.dev](https://boot.dev) rather than sifting through this repo.

 ## Roadmap

-You can find the [roadmap for new projects and courses here](https://github.com/qvault/curriculum), be sure to check it out and let us know what you think.
+You can find the [roadmap for new projects and courses here](https://github.com/bootdotdev/curriculum), be sure to check it out and let us know what you think.

 ## 👏 Contribute